-position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding control that otherwise appear to be operating effectively.
-That is why, is all our audits, we pay attention to the risk of management override of controls.
+The board of directors are in a unique position to perpetrate fraud because of their ability to manipulate accounting records and prepare fraudulent financial statements by overriding control that otherwise appear to be operating effectively.
+That is why, in all our audits, we pay attention to the risk of management override of controls.